 If "Mind Bomb" was interpreted by the audience and critics as a temporary deviation and a one-time experience, then with "Dusk" Johnson has already won the "kosher certificate" and the embrace of the alternative community.

 Johnson chooses to continue with the same band that accompanied him on the previous album and the tour designed to promote it and produces one of the magical pearls of the 90s.
-A unique musical mix that combines Alternative, Rock, Pop, Blues, Gospel and more.
+A unique musical mix that combines Alternative, Rock, Pop, Blues, Gospel, and more.

 Each song on this album is painted in a different color of atmosphere and style.
-The feeling you get when listening to "Dusk" is like a trip on an unfamiliar region, where the changing landscape never ceases to excite and surprise you.
+The feeling you get when listening to "Dusk" is like a trip to an unfamiliar region, where the changing landscape never ceases to excite and surprise you.

-The locomotive driver warms up for the ride and in the background we are accompanied by "Love Is Stronger than Death", one of the most beautiful and moving songs in Johnson's entire repertoire.
+The locomotive driver warms up for the ride and in the background, we are accompanied by "Love Is Stronger than Death", one of the most beautiful and moving songs in Johnson's entire repertoire.
 A song written following the sudden death of his younger brother Eugene, in the middle of the tour to promote "Mind Bomb", in 1989.
-To the melancholy organ an the sounds of Johnny Marr's acoustic guitar, Matt conveys to us a positive message of "love" - free love that does not depend on anything.
+To the melancholy organ and the sounds of Johnny Marr'sr's acoustic guitar, Matt conveys to us a positive message of "love" - free love that does not depend on anything.
 A love whose power is "stronger than death".
 Matt Johnson found therapy in the writing process that helped him overcome his brother's sudden death and his cracked singing reflects the ability of love to blossom in the shadow of mortality.
 The title of the song comes from the greatest song ever written.
-A song full of secrets, clues and holiness.
+A song full of secrets, clues, and holiness.
 "The Song of Songs" written by King Solomon.
 The verse from which Matt took inspiration is: "Place me like a seal upon your heart, like a seal upon your arm.
 Indeed, love is strong as death itself".

 The sounds of Johnny Mar's harmonica which opens "Dogs of Lust" sound like the steam passing through the locomotive chimney.
-Matt Johnson informs us that "the heat is rising slowly...", The driver adds coal to the boiler, the locomotive blows, snorts and whirls and the pistons move the train wheels to the monotonous sounds of Johnny Marr's guitar, whose influence on the album's style is especially felt in this excellent track.
+Matt Johnson informs us that "the heat is rising slowly...", The driver adds coal to the boiler, the locomotive blows, snorts, and whirls and the pistons move the train wheels to the monotonous sounds of Johnny Marr's guitar, whose influence on the album's style is especially felt in this excellent track.
 This mesmerizing bluesy song has been rotated on MTV.
 A song "dripping with sweat" just like the fat and hot locomotive, in which Johnson manages to explain to us, with great success, the total nature of "passion".

 The varied and colorful journey continues with the "honky-tonk" piano of "This is the Night" - a ballroom piano ballad that serves as a dark tunnel through which our steam train gallops towards the bright and shining light of "Slow Emotion Replay"- such a pure and refined beauty and perhaps the band's most famous song.
 Johnny Marr's harmonica playing is a school of arts.
-The bouncy rhythm and the sweet and catchy melody, sometimes sounds contrary to the lyrics, with words like "don't ask me about, war, religion, or God, Love, sex or death"...
+The bouncy rhythm and the sweet and catchy melody, sometimes sound contrary to the lyrics, with words like "don't ask me about, war, religion, or God, Love, sex or death"...

 We speed up the pace with "Sodium Light Baby".
-This time, Johnny Marr enlists the Hendrix Wah-Wah effect, to push this heavy train up the mountain and Johnson takes care to explain to us that "the strangest feeling I ever had"...
+This time, Johnny Marr enlists the Hendrix Wah-Wah effect, to push this heavy train up the mountain and Johnson takes care to explain to us that it is "the strangest feeling I ever had"...

 The last third of the album is quieter.
-As if adapted itself to accompany us in the final stages of the journey, with almost mesmerizing "ambient" atmosphere.
+As if adapted itself to accompany us in the final stages of the journey, with an almost mesmerizing "ambient" atmosphere.
 The tired locomotive slows its gallop with "Lung Shadows", which sounds almost like an excerpt from an album of "7 Zero".
 It approaches a full stop to the melancholy trumpet sounds of "Bluer Than Midnight" and then ... the doors open at the final station and the last picture we see is of "Lonely Planet".
 This "Lonely Planet" leaves us with a strong and "green" message that sums up our journey: "If you can not change the world.
 Change yourself"...